ReactEMG Stroke: Healthy-to-Stroke Few-shot Adaptation for sEMG-Based Intent Detection: METHOD

 \subsubsection{Head-only Fine-tuning}

 For head-only fine-tuning, we froze the pretrained ReactEMG backbone and updated only the classification head, initializing the head from pretrained weights.
-Since this approach modifies only a small set of parameters, it is fast and less prone to overfitting, but it cannot change the underlying representation and may underperform when stroke EMG deviates substantially from healthy patterns.
+Since this approach modifies only a small set of parameters, it is fast and less prone to overfitting, but it may underperform when stroke EMG deviates substantially from healthy patterns.